 826CHI seeks a group of enthusiastic, dedicated interns for semester or yearlong terms who will collaborate with our staff, volunteers, and fellow interns.
 Interns participate in all aspects of 826CHI and have the opportunity to conduct individual projects based on personal skills and interests.

 826CHI interns commit to 15-25 hours per week of experience in one of the focus areas listed below.
-In addition to their focus areas, all interns assist in our programs, our storefront (the Secret Agent Supply), at our front desk, and at 826CHI events.
+In addition to their focus areas, all interns assist in our programs and at 826CHI events.

 Our Associate Board is a group of volunteers committed to spreading awareness of 826CHI’s mission, organizing multiple fundraisers throughout the year (including an annual cocktail gala), and financially supporting the organization.